 It's going to be a short post today but an important one, so keep reading!

-About a week or two ago one of the other pharmacists at my pharmacy came to me asking what to do with the 222 form from McKesson, now that there aren't three copies.
+About a week or two ago one of the other pharmacists at my pharmacy came to me asking what to do with the DEA 222 form that came in from McKesson, now that there aren't three copies.
 She handed me the form, a full sheet of paper (and just one sheet of paper), along with their notice about it, to which my response was ...

 "What is this?"